Isetta-Team/Isetta-Website-Raw/docs/interviews/RaymondGraham-interview.md

 [^9583]: A **draw call** is a command from CPU to GPU that contains all the information encapsulated by CPU about textures, states, shaders, rendering objects, buffers, etc.

-[^93]: Encapsulating a draw call is expensive, and the GPU can render fairly fast, so **batching** draw calls up is a good technique to speed up.
+[^93]: **Batching** draw calls is when many instances of graphics data are bundled together and handled by the GPU in a single draw call operation.
+Issuing draw calls can be expensive, so batching is a good technique to speed up a renderer.

 [^8833]: **Direct memory access (DMA)** is a technique of computer systems that allows certain hardware subsystems to access main system memory without taking up the CPU cycles.